 Too often, people rush back into their postpartum workouts, chasing instant gratification but risking long-term injury.
 This is not a sustainable approach if your goal is long-term athleticism and function.
 Remember, check your ego.
 Earn your progressions.
 Build skills and progressively build back strength in order to get back to where you ultimately want to be.

-By the time my I became pregnant with my second child (three years after the birth of my first), I was running faster and lifting heavier than I was before I got pregnant.
+By the time I became pregnant with my second child (three years after the birth of my first), I was running faster and lifting heavier than I was before I got pregnant.
 And it’s worth noting, that I was able to achieve that strength while managing a bladder prolapse, a condition that at one time would have been considered a death sentence for serious athletics.
 When you consider a skill-focused approach to strength, consider that management of your core, pelvic floor and intra-abdominal pressure are skills worth mastering as well.
 Kettlebell training, with its edge in ballistic movements like the kettlebell swing, is actually a stellar tool for training these skills too.

 Whatever your flavor of exercise- Crossfit, barre, yoga- consider this skills-first approach.
 Consider that if you are scaling your loads for pregnancy, or returning to your workouts postpartum, you have an opportunity to build back smarter.
 Stronger.
 To groove skills, learn new ones, find joy in the movement and take a break from the sheer grind of always working towards heavier, faster, harder work.
 Ultimately, it’s not about the tool.
 It’s about taking a smart and sustainable approach to your exercise.